FriendsOfREDAXO/osmproxy/README.md

 # OSM proxy
-This Addon delivers an OpenStreetMap Tile Proxy for REDAXO
+This Addon delivers an OpenStreetMap tile proxy for REDAXO cms

 Ensures the GDPR compliant use of OpenStreetmap tiles